Orainge/Face-Recognition/README.md

 # Face Recognition
-A Small Program for Face Recognition Based on PCN.
+A Small Program for Face Recognition Based on PCN

 ## Prerequisites
 * Linux